 7. Claude (Anthropic)

-Claude is a dialogue-oriented AI tool from Anthropic AI, an AI safety and research lab.
+Claude is a dialogue-oriented AI tool from Anthropic AI, an AI Safety and Research Lab.
 Anthropic AI was founded by former OpenAI employees.
 Claude is capable of handling a wide range of conversational and text processing tasks with a high degree of reliability and predictability.
 Initial customer reports indicate that Claude leads to significantly fewer harmful results and that communication is easier.
 An exciting insight into this comes from SimpleQA, a test for large language models such as GPT and Claude.
 It was noticeable: Claude models prefer to leave questions open that it cannot answer precisely - while GPT sometimes invents answers or gives different answers to the same question.
-In addition, Claude can also take instructions on personality, tone of voice and behaviour.
+In addition, Claude can also take instructions on personality, tone of voice and behavior.

 - Claude 3 Haiku/ Claude 3.5 Haiku